 The Company may also be subject to consumer protection laws that may impact its sales and marketing efforts.
 These laws, as well as any changes in these laws, could make it more difficult for the Company to sell and market its products.
 These laws and regulations may be subject to change over time and thus the Company must continue to monitor and dedicate resources to ensure continued compliance.
 Non-compliance with applicable regulations or requirements could subject the Company to investigations, sanctions, enforcement actions, disgorgement of profits, fines, damages, civil and criminal penalties, or injunctions.
 If any governmental sanctions are imposed, or if the Company does not prevail in any possible civil or criminal litigation, its business, operating results, and financial condition could be materially adversely affected.
 Additionally, in order for the Company to carry out its activities, any required licenses and permits must be obtained and kept current.
 There can be no assurance, however, that the Company will obtain on reasonable terms or at all the permits and approvals, and the renewals thereof, which it may require for the conduct of its future operations or that compliance with applicable laws, regulations, permits and approvals will not have an adverse effect on the Company's business plans.
 Possible future legislation, regulations and actions could cause additional expense, capital expenditures, restrictions and delay on the Company's planned research and development and operations, the extent of which cannot be predicted.
 Failure to comply with applicable laws, regulations and other requirements may have an adverse material impact on the Company and its operations.

 No guarantee of success.
-Even if we commercialize any of our product candidates, our success is dependent upon each product's acceptance in the market.
+Even if we commercialize any of our current or any future product candidates, our success is dependent upon each product's acceptance in the market.

-The Company's first product candidate REPELWRAPTM film is in the intermediate scale-up development stage and is not yet commercially viable.
+The Company's product candidate REPELWRAPTM film is in the intermediate scale-up development stage and is not yet commercially viable.
 There is no guarantee that the Company's efforts to scale-up and commercialize REPELWRAPTM film will be successful and that it will achieve revenues.
+There is no guarantee that the Company will be able to create a finished line of sponge products for sale or distribution.
 There is no assurance that broad successful commercial applications may be feasible for the Company.
-The Company is continuing to explore, develop, and test its current product candidates, and there can be no assurance that new products will be fully developed for commercial application, that scale-up and commercialization will be successful, if completed at all, that any necessary permits or approvals required in order to market such products will be obtained by the Company.
-The commercial success of our product candidates will depend upon their acceptance by the market and by various sectors, such as the healthcare industry or high-touch point retail venues.
+The Company is continuing to explore, develop, and test its current product candidates and explore new product opportunities, and there can be no assurance that new products will be fully developed for commercial application, that scale-up and commercialization will be successful, if completed at all, that any necessary permits or approvals required in order to market such products will be obtained by the Company.
+The commercial success of our product candidates will depend upon their acceptance by the market and by various sectors, such as the healthcare, household and entertainment industries or high-touch point retail venues.
 The degree of market acceptance will depend on a number of factors, including:

-- perceived unmet need by the market and time it may take to gain acceptance and adoption; - demonstrated and perceived effectiveness compared to other products; - · limitations and drawbacks compared to other products; - sales, marketing and distribution support; - timing of market introduction; - the degree of cost-effectiveness of our product candidates; - · competitive products; - adverse publicity of our product candidates or favorable publicity about competitive products; - convenience and ease of administration of our products; and - potential product liability claims.
+- perceived unmet need by the market and time it may take to gain acceptance and adoption; - demonstrated and perceived effectiveness compared to other products; - limitations and drawbacks compared to other products; - sales, marketing and distribution support; - timing of market introduction; - the degree of cost-effectiveness of our product candidates; - competitive products; - adverse publicity of our product candidates or favorable publicity about competitive products; - · convenience and ease of administration of our products; and - potential product liability claims.

-If the market opportunities for any product that we develop are smaller than we believe they are, our revenue may be adversely affected and our business may suffer.
+If the market opportunities for any product that we develop or acquire are smaller than we believe they are, our revenue may be adversely affected and our business may suffer.